bahmutov/cypress-gh-action-changed-files/README.md

 # cypress-gh-action-changed-files
 > Shows how to run different Cypress projects depending on changed files

 This monorepo shows how to run Cypress tests using [cypress-io/github-action](https://github.com/cypress-io/github-action) for each application depending on the changed files.
-See the workflow files for details.
+See the workflow files for details and read [How to Test Monorepo Apps Using Cypress GitHub Action](https://glebbahmutov.com/blog/test-monorepo-apps/)

 App | Workflow | CI status | Description
 ---|---|---|---